Jasi2169/JasiPatcherTranslations/README.md

 # JasiPatcherTranslations
 Translation Files For Jasi Patcher For Android

-Translate all four files i.e. help.html, troubelshoot.html, faqs.html and strings.xml to your language.
+Translate all three files i.e. help.html, troubelshoot.html and strings.xml to your language.

 a. res/assets/help-en.html

 b. res/assets/troubelshoot-en.html

-c. res/assets/faqs-en.html

-d. res/strings/strings-en.xml
+c. res/strings/strings-en.xml

 Points To Remember if adding/updating new Language :-